What is the NSAA?

-For this section you are not permitted to use a calculator.
+For this section, you are not permitted to use a calculator.
 All candidates are required to complete Part A (Maths), then you can choose two further parts from Part B (choice of Physics, Chemistry, Biology & Advanced Mathematics and Advanced Physics).
-This section is only positively marked, meaning you won’t lose marks for wrong answers – that means you should at least attempt everthing!
+This section is only positively marked, meaning you won’t lose marks for wrong answers – that means you should at least attempt everything!

 Section 2 questions are designed to stretch you by putting you out of your comfort zone.
 In addition to the core knowledge required for section 1, you will need to apply core scientific principles in unfamiliar contexts.